Nora Cecil: Film

 Cecil appeared in well over 100 feature films and film shorts.
 In 1915, she moved from the stage into films, her first appearance being in a starring role in The Arrival of Perpetua, directed by Émile Chautard.
-She often played "thin-lipped, stern-visaged dowagers and forbidding mothers-in-law" and "welfare workers, landladies, schoolmistresses and maiden aunts".
+She often played "welfare workers, landladies, schoolmistresses and maiden aunts".

 One of the most significant roles was in the W.C.
 Fields vehicle The Old Fashioned Way in 1934.
 Some of the other notable films in which Cecil appeared include Ernst Lubitsch's historical romance The Merry Widow, starring Maurice Chevalier and Jeanette MacDonald; the 1939 version of The Adventures of Huckleberry Finn, starring Mickey Rooney; and the John Ford classic Stagecoach, with John Wayne.

 Her final acting performance was in a small role as Louisa Ames in Mourning Becomes Electra in 1947, starring Rosalind Russell.

 Personal life and death

-Her daughter Dorothy was also an actress.
-Nora Cecil died on May 1, 1951, in Los Angeles, California, aged 72.
+Cecil was married to real estate broker Russell Evans, who died in 1949.
+They had two children: Dorothy Cecil, who was also an actress, with a short stage-career, and Kenneth Russell Evans, who became a petroleum engineer.